s33po/atomic-stream/README.md

 - Switched to a forked atomic-ci build pipeline
 - Changed the base image from the original `atomic-desktop` to the `CentOS Stream` bootc image
 - Retained most configuration from the original `atomic-desktop` base image
-- Added multimedia codecs from EPEL
+- Added multimedia codecs from Negativo
+- Added backported GNOME 48 from hyperscale sig copr
 - Removed Firefox in favor of Flatpak version
 - Added virtualization support, VS Code, and some tools, utilities, and fonts
-- Experimental `g48` branch with backported GNOME 48

 **Intended for personal use and testing only.**